peanutsee/Best-Reservation-SG/README.md

 ### Defining Branches
 `main` branch will be defined as hosting branch (no dev changes should be committed to this branch).
-`development` branch will be defined as branch we will commit our untested commits to.

 ### Pushing a new change
 This should happen when you want to update a new change in the program